PowerDNS/pdns/docs/markdown/authoritative/backend-generic-sql.md

 ## Domain and zone manipulation

+- `is-our-domain-query`: Checks if the domain (either id or name) is in the 'domains' table.
+This query is run before any other (possibly heavy) query.

 - `insert-zone-query`: Add a new NATIVE domain.
 - `update-kind-query`: Called to update the type of domain.
 - `delete-zone-query` Called to delete all records of a zone.
 Used before an incoming AXFR.